Posted April 28, 2014

 Although most businesses only authorize their mobile applications to be distributed on legitimate stores such as iTunes and GooglePlay, you can find thousands of rogue and unauthorized versions on third-party storefronts.
 But just how pervasive is this problem?

 To find out, Cyveillance Security Labs’ researchers looked at 200 different brand and product names and their variations across more than 100 different storefronts.
 We found a raw total of 14,415 unique versions of those brands over one month.
 Even after we adjusted for possible “legitimate” versions, i.e., versions that were officially authorized to be distributed, we found 13,666 different rogue mobile app URLs, defined as the exact URL or link that leads someone to the app on a storefront (i.e., www.appstore.com/yourapp).

-Cyveillance also found that the third-party storefronts offering rogue versions of legitimate apps often had advertisements that contained Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs., too, also known as malvertising.
+Cyveillance also found that the third-party storefronts offering rogue versions of legitimate apps often had advertisements that contained Malware: Software that is intended to damage or disable computers and computer systems., too, also known as malvertising.
 Like rogue apps, these ads trick users into clicking on offers that appear to be from trusted brands, but then prompt them to download files that actually contain malware.

 What is Malvertising?

 As Blue Coat Security‘s latest report on mobile malware discusses, malvertising occurs when legitimate ad networks unwittingly direct users to malicious sites or serve ads that have malicious code.
 One reason that malvertisments are so prevalent on third-party mobile app storefronts is that they often have little or no oversight.